Nefertari

 On the right the Nefertari cabinet in Museo Egizio, Turin 2007.
 Photos: VB

-In 1904 the Schiaparelli excavation found a set of 34 shabtis in the amazing tomb of the beautiful and beloved Nefertari in the Queens Valley QV 66.
-Although most shabtis did not survive the millennia, this group and as we will see, some more came to the surface.
 The Museum of Fine Arts in Boston has 3 shabtis in their collection with this provenance note: “Said to be from the Valley of the Queens (Thebes), Tomb of Queen Nefertari (QV 66).
 1904: purchased for the MFA from Mohamed Mohassib, Luxor, Egypt by Albert M. Lythgoe as part of a group (04.1953-04.1956, 04.1766-04.1769) for £40.
 (Accession Date: January 1, 1904)”.
 So we might assume that parts of the exploration did not enter the records and were given away or sold in 1904 in Luxor.
-Although I could not find them, I also think some of the shabtis are in the Cairo Museum.
+For now I only know them from museum collections.

 This wooden shawabty (20 cm) is coated completely with bitumen.
 It depicts a mummiform figure wearing a tripartite wig.
 Arms are crossed opposite right over left on the chest.
 Very faded remains of yellowish-white paint are still evident for detailing of attributes such as hair tresses in the wig and facial features.
 The hands hold implements of field work, one hoe held against each shoulder.
 Four horizontal bands of hieroglyphic text with dividing lines also appear on the legs, painted in yellow that has largely faded.
 Cartouches of Queen Nefertari (wife of King Ramesses II of Dynasty 19) are discernible in the remaining text.
 A chip is missing from the back.